aritchie/bluetoothle/readme.md

 Q. Does this support Bluetooth v2?

 > No - please read about bluetooth specifications before using this library.
 LE (Low Energy) is part of the v4.0 specification.

+Q. Why can't I disconnect devices selectively in the GATT server?

+> On android, you can, but exposing this functionality in xplat proves challenging since iOS does not support A LOT of things

+Q. Why can't I configure the device name on Android?

+> Please read the [advertising docs](docs/server_advertising.md) on this